Best SpotIQ practices

 Learn the SpotIQ best practices.

-A good time to run SpotIQ Analyze is right after you upload data.
+If you followed the tutorial, you know that right after uploading data is a good time to run Auto Analyze.
 SpotIQ can very quickly help you find insights in your data.

 Start from a Search.
 Enter a single measure in the bar; one you want to explore of course!
-Then, select the more menu > SpotIQ analyze.
+Then, chooseon the results.
 Choosing the single measure focuses SpotIQ.

 You can increase the SpotIQ’s effectiveness by ensuring you are practicing good data modeling.
 This is true if you are user uploading the occasional data file or a data management professional.
 Modeling data requires that you can: